 Your USB external hard drive failed to get mount on your Mac?
 Now, it won’t be possible for you to access the files which resided in the storage medium.
 Problems such as these keep occurring in a digital environment.
 If you too have found your hard drive in unmounted condition on Mac and urgently need to recover the data then watch the below video.
 The video show data recovery on an unmounted external drive with a Mac data recovery utility.

-In the above video, the software scans the unmounted external hard drive and recovers files that are inaccessible or missing.
 Stellar Data Recovery Professional for Mac supports the recovery of files from an external hard drive on macOS High Sierra and other macOS and OS X variants.
 Further, it provides support for data recovery on APFS, HFS, HFS+, NTFS, FAT and ex-FAT external hard drives.
 Once you have registered the Mac recovery tool you can recover as many numbers of files from any given external drive or SSD.